inlab-geo/espresso/docs/source/user_guide/usage.rst

 =====
 Usage
 =====
 Once you have installed Espresso, you can import and use individual test problems.
-Each test problem is an instance of :py:class:`cofi_espresso.EspressoProblem`, and provides acces to a forward solver, data, and other relevant information.
+Each test problem is an instance of :py:class:`cofi_espresso.EspressoProblem`, and provides access to a forward solver, data, and other relevant information.
 For example, :ref:`the following code <gradient-descent>` shows how a simple gradient-descent algorithm applied to a generic Espresso test problem.

 .. code-block:: python
     :linenos: